Skip to main content

 As part of each unit covered throughout the year, students are given many opportunities to develop their scientific and skills throughout each unit.
 In a similar manner to how required practicals are now part of many topics in GCSE, we have woven required practicals into units of our key stage 3 units to maximise the development of scientific skills in the topics we deliver.

-In year 8, students are taught a breadth of topics across all three specialisms of biology, chemistry and physics.
-The schemes of learning across year 7-8 are designed to cover all topics outlined in the KS3 national curriculum for science.
+In year 9, students are taught a breadth of topics across all three specialisms of biology, chemistry and physics.
+The schemes of learning across year 7-9 are designed to cover all topics outlined in the KS3 national curriculum for science.
 These topics are interleaved to ensure regular revisiting of each specialism throughout the year.
-The topics are chosen to build on the foundations laid in year 7 and the knowledge and skills taught will be extended to greater depths with the topics they are taught in subsequent years in key stage 3-4.
+The topics are chosen as the fundamental scientific concepts of many topics they will be taught in subsequent years of key stage 3 and key stage 4.

 • Aerobic and anaerobic respiration